-I write with an important update regarding the Department of Education's regulations implementing the IV of the Education Amendments of 1972, as amended in 2020.
-On July 28, 2021, a federal district court in Massachusetts issued a decision in \\Firitin Rights Law Center et al.\\ Cardiona, No 1:20-ev-11104, 2021 WL 3185743 (D. Mass.
+I write with an important update regarding the Department of Education's regulations implementing Title LX of the Education Amendments of 1972, as amended in 2020.
+On July 28, 2021, a federal district court in Massachusetts issued a decision in Victim Right Law Center et al. V. Carlona, No. 1:20-cv-11104, 2021 WL 3185743 (D. Mass.
 July 28, 2021).
 This case was brought by several organizations and individuals challenging the 2020 amendments to the Title IX regulations.

-The court upheld most of the provisions of the 2020 amendments that the plaintiffs challenged, but it found one part of 34 C.F.R. § 106.45(b)(6)(i) (live hearing requirement for the Title IX grievance process at postsecondary institutions only) to be arbitrary and capricious, vacated that part of the provision, and remanded it to the Department for further consideration.
+The court upheld most of the provisions of the 2020 amendments that the plaintiffs challenged, but it found one part of 34 C.F.R. § 106.45(b)(6)(i) (live hearing requirement for the Title IX grievance process at postsecondary institutions only to be arbitrary and capricious, vacated that part of the provision, and remanded it to the Department for further consideration.
 In a subsequent order issued on August 10, 2021, the court clarified that its decision applied nationwide.
-The court vacated the part of 34 C.F.R. § 106.45(b)(d) that prohibits a decision-maker form relying on statements that are not subject to cross-examination during the hearing: "If a party or witness does not submit to cross-examination at the live hearing, the decision-maker(s) must not rely on any statement of that party or witness in reaching a determination regarding responsibility...."
+The court vacated the part of 34 C.F.R. § 106.45(b)(6)(i) that prohibits a decision-maker from relying on statements that are not subject to cross-examination during the hearing: "If a party or witness does not submit to cross-examination at the live hearing, the decision-maker(s) must not rely on any statement of that party or witness in reaching a determination regarding responsibility...."
 Please note that all other